-Modify following text in 11.22.6.4.6.3 Secure LTF Generation Information on page 165
+TGaz Editor: Modify following text in 11.22.6.4.6.3 Secure LTF Generation Information on page 165

 Integer to octet string conversion (MSB first) specified in 12.4.7.2.2 shall be used to encode the Secure-LTF-Counter input to the KDF as well as in the transmitted LTF sequence information.
-It shall be padded with leading (MSB) 0s to be exactly 6 octets.
-The SAC transmitted and used in deriving Secure-LTF-bits shall also be of exactly 2 octets in length.
+Secure-LTF-Counter shall be padded with leading (MSB) 0s to make it 6 octets long.
+The SAC transmitted and used in deriving Secure-LTF-bits shall also be of 2 octets in length.

 CID 3782